 The Dual I/O Fast Read command can further reduce command overhead through setting the "Continuous Read Mode" bits (M7-0) after the input 3-byte address (A23-A0).
-If the "Continuous Read Mode" bits (M5-4) = (1, 0), then the next Dual I/O Fast Read command (after CS# is raised and then lowered) does not require the BBh command code.
+If the "Continuous Read Mode" bits (M5-4) = (1, 0), then the next Dual I/O Fast Read command (after CS# is raised and then lowered) does not require the BBH command code.
 If the "Continuous Read Mode" bits (M5-4) do not equal (1, 0), the next command requires the command code, thus returning to normal operation.
-A Reset command can be also used to reset (M7-0) before issuing normal command.
+A Reset command can be used to reset (M7-0) before issuing normal command.

-Figure 21.
-Dual I/O Fast Read Sequence Diagram ((M5-4) ≠ (1, 0))
+Figure 24.
+Dual I/O Fast Read Sequence Diagram (M5-4 ≠ (1, 0))

-Figure 22.
-Dual I/O Fast Read Sequence Diagram ((M5-4) = (1, 0))
+Figure 25.
+Dual I/O Fast Read Sequence Diagram (M5-4 = (1, 0))

-7.11 Quad I/O Fast Read (EBh)
+7.11 Quad I/O Fast Read (EBH)

-The Quad I/O Fast Read command is similar to the Quad Output Fast Read command but with the capability to input the 3-byte address (A23-A0) and a "Continuous Read Mode" byte and 4-dummy clock (4-bit per clock) by IO0, IO1, IO2, IO3, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 4-bit per clock cycle from IO0, IO1, IO2, IO3.
+The Quad I/O Fast Read command is similar to the Dual I/O Fast Read command but with the capability to input the 3-byte address (A23-A0) and a "Continuous Read Mode" byte and 4-dummy clock 4-bit per clock by IO0, IO1, IO2, IO3, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 4-bit per clock cycle from IO0, IO1, IO2, IO3.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
+The Quad Enable bit (QE) of Status Register (S9) must be set to enable for the Quad I/O Fast read command.

 The Quad I/O Fast Read command is also supported in QPI mode.
-In QPI mode, the number of dummy clocks is configured by the "Set Read Parameters (C0h)" command to accommodate a wide range application with different needs for either maximum Fast Read frequency or minimum data access latency.
+In QPI mode, the number of dummy clocks is configured by the "Set Read Parameters (C0H)" command to accommodate a wide range application with different needs for either maximum Fast Read frequency or minimum data access latency.
 Depending on the Read Parameter Bits P5~P4 setting, the number of dummy clocks can be configured.
 To reach the maximum frequency, the device must be set in QPI mode with most dummy clocks.
 In QPI mode, the "Continuous Read Mode" bits M7-M0 are also considered as dummy clocks.
 "Continuous Read Mode" feature is also available in QPI mode for Quad I/O Fast Read command.
 "Wrap Around" feature is not available in QPI mode for Quad I/O Fast Read command.
-To perform a read operation with fixed data length wrap around in QPI mode, a dedicated "Burst Read with Wrap" (0Ch) command must be used.
+To perform a read operation with fixed data length wrap around in QPI mode, a dedicated "Burst Read with Wrap" (0CH) command must be used.